cyle/sigil/README.md

 That's it... go to `http://localhost:8777/` to see if it's working.
 That'll be your API endpoint.

+## populate it with a demo database

+If you have the PHP CLI installed, you can run:

+    php make-node-map.php

+which will populate the database with a simple test graph.
+To save it, go to a browser and hit `http://localhost:8777/save`

 ## API documentation

 To use the graph database in an application, visit the [API doc](API.md).
+Please note that I'll probably be updating this database faster than the API documentation.

 ## ideas / lists